mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 237 - Attribute Definitions/readme.md

 [X] Manual

 This is language smell.
-You cannot detect it.
+You can't detect it.

 # Exceptions 🛑

 - This smell applies only to languages requiring explicit attribute definitions like Java, C#, PHP, etc.

-Dynamically-typed languages like Python or JavaScript do not require explicit attribute definition.
+Dynamically-typed languages like Python or JavaScript don't require explicit attribute definition.

 In these languages, you can create attributes on the fly without declaring them in the class definition.